Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

 \section{Summary of Current Capabilities}

-Table~\ref{tab:comparison} summarizes the quantitative results from this paper, comparing eight principal imaging approaches for attempting to produce a $10\times10$ pixel surface map of an Earth‐analog at 10\,pc.
-Each method is characterized by its angular resolution, primary technical barrier, photon‐budget requirement per $0.85\,\mu$as pixel, and near‐term feasibility.
-The discussion that follows explains why, with existing or planned technology, none of these approaches can deliver a resolved $10\times10$ map of a habitable‐zone terrestrial exoplanet.
+Table~\ref{tab:comparison} summarizes the quantitative results from this paper, comparing eight principal imaging approaches for attempting to produce a $10\times10$ pixel surface map of an Earth-analog at 10\,pc.
+Each method is characterized by its angular resolution, primary technical barrier, photon-budget requirement per $0.85\,\mu$as pixel, and near-term feasibility.
+The discussion that follows explains why, with existing or planned technology, none of these approaches can deliver a resolved $10\times10$ map of a habitable-zone terrestrial exoplanet.
+In background-dominated regimes, the time scalings quoted in Table~\ref{tab:comparison} grow approximately linearly with the exozodi factor, consistent with yield trade analyses \citep{Stark2014MaxYield,Stark2019YieldLandscape}.